 Should we bring water?

-No. We will provide water, food and safety equipment.
+There’s no need to bring water as we will provide water, food and safety equipment.

 To find out more about what is provided, please visit our What We provide & What to Bring page.

 Should I tip the guides and how much?